ProfRandom/WMB_OPub/Article_Library/Numerics/Mazotic Mass Continuum.md

 - This symbolic shorthand allows you to say:
   > “Ceres is about $157$ **microterrans** ($157\,\mu t$)” instead of “Ceres is $0.000157\,\oplus$.”

 > **In short:** The $\mu t$ unit supports clarity without sacrificing scalar precision — a vital aid to both symbolic modeling and *thesiastic* storytelling.
-While most useful in describing small-mass duramons, these subscale prefixes can be used wherever a scaling prefix is needed.
+While most useful in describing small-mass duromons, these subscale prefixes can be used wherever a scaling prefix is needed.

 ## Applications and Examples